-Suggested citation: Just, J, Letcher, T, Greenhalgh, EM & Winstanley, MH.
+Suggested citation: Just, J, Winnall, WR, Letcher, T, Greenhalgh, EM & Winstanley, MH.
 3.23 Smoking, dementia and cognition.
-In Scollo, MM and Winstanley, MH [editors].
+In Greenhalgh EM, Scollo, MM and Winstanley, MH [editors].
 Tobacco in Australia: Facts and issues.
-Melbourne: Cancer Council Victoria; 2020.
-Available from please include new link with name change /chapter-3-health-effects/3-23-smoking-dementia-and-cognition
+Melbourne: Cancer Council Victoria; 2021.
+Available from https://www.tobaccoinaustralia.org.au/chapter-3-health-effects/3-23-smoking-dementia-and-cognition

 Dementia is characterised by the chronic and progressive deterioration of cognition.
 Key features of dementia include memory loss and difficulties with information processing, language, comprehension, judgement and problem-solving.1, 2 Dementia is not a disorder, rather a group of symptoms that are caused by disorders.3 An estimated 50 million people worldwide have dementia, with close to 10 million new cases diagnosed each year.2 Dementia is likely the result of interactions between genetic, environmental and lifestyle factors.1

 There are many different conditions that lead to dementia, including Alzheimer’s disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia.2, 3 Alzheimer’s disease is the most common condition that includes dementia as a symptom.2

 Contrary to the findings of early studies suggesting that smoking may be protective against Alzheimer’s disease,4-9 smoking has now been clearly identified as a risk factor for dementia, in particular Alzheimer’s disease.
 2, 10-14 The World Health Organization has estimated that in people diagnosed with Alzheimer’s disease, up to 14% of cases may be a result of smoking.14 Smoking is listed among 12 modifiable risk factors for dementia in the 2020 report of the Lancet Commission on dementia prevention, intervention, and care.15

-In people with dementia, smoking has also been found to independently increase the risk of mortality, compared to people with dementia who do not smoke.
-A meta-analysis of approximately 235,000 people with dementia found that smoking was associated with a nearly 40% increased risk of death (HR 1.37, 95%CI 1.17-1.61).19 The increased mortality risk is primarily attributed to increased cardiovascular disease risk.
+In people with dementia, smoking has also been found to independently increase the risk of mortality, compared to people with dementia who do not smoke.21 A meta-analysis of approximately 235,000 people with dementia found that smoking was associated with a nearly 40% increased risk of death (HR 1.37, 95%CI 1.17-1.61).22 The increased mortality risk is primarily attributed to increased cardiovascular disease risk.

 Smoking may also be risk factor for cognitive decline.
-Several studies have investigated the link, with findings associating chronic smoking with diminished executive functions, cognitive flexibility, general intellectual abilities, learning and/or memory processing speed, and working memory.20-22 It is important for studies investigating these links to address the selection bias caused by differential mortality among smokers when examining the effects of smoking among the elderly;21 middle-aged smokers are more likely to be lost to follow-up by death or through non-participation in cognitive tests.26
+Several studies have investigated the link, with findings associating chronic smoking with diminished executive functions, cognitive flexibility, general intellectual abilities, learning and/or memory processing speed, and working memory.23-25 It is important for studies investigating these links to address the selection bias caused by differential mortality among smokers when examining the effects of smoking among the elderly;24 middle-aged smokers are more likely to be lost to follow-up by death or through non-participation in cognitive tests.26

-There is some evidence that in men, stopping smoking for at least 10 years has no association with cognitive decline, suggesting long-term cessation can reduce the risk from smoking compared to continued smoking.22
+There is some evidence that in men, while recent ex-smokers show greater cognitive decline, stopping smoking for at least 10 years reduces the risk of cognitive decline to that of never smokers.25

 Several mechanisms have been suggested to explain the link between smoking, dementia and cognitive decline:

-- Studies have identified that smokers, compared to non-smokers, have increased brain atrophy (shrinking and loss of brain matter volume),25-28 which is an indicator of brain ageing and cognitive decline.29 Brain regions that may be affected by smoking include the cerebellum,30 subcortex,31 and hippocampus.29, 32, 33
+- Studies have identified that smokers, compared to non-smokers, have increased brain atrophy (shrinking and loss of brain matter volume),28-31 which is an indicator of brain ageing and cognitive decline.32 Brain regions that may be affected by smoking include the cerebellum,33 subcortex,34 and hippocampus.32, 35, 36

-- Smokers have been found to have higher levels of oxidative stress biomarkers (indicating damage to brain tissue) compared to non-smokers.34, 35 Oxidative stress can impair blood flow and reduce glucose supply to the brain.40 This in turn may increase production of the protein deposits in the brain which are characteristic of Alzheimer’s disease pathology.1, 17, 36
+- Smokers have been found to have higher levels of oxidative stress biomarkers (indicating damage to brain tissue) compared to non-smokers.37-39 Oxidative stress can impair blood flow and reduce glucose supply to the brain.40 This in turn may increase production of the protein deposits in the brain which are characteristic of Alzheimer’s disease pathology.1, 19, 40

 - Smokers have an increased risk of co-morbidities such as hypertension and type 2 diabetes, which can increase the risk of Alzheimer’s disease.41

 Relevant news and research